htim327/NonHermitianDriving/docs/source/LocalizationByEntanglement.rst

        title(['Probability of Occupying J-index ' num2str(i-1)],'FontSize',40,'Interpreter','latex')
    end

-Now to present the file :math:`\mathrm{TwoDimxyQ.m}`, which is run in the file above and is the main file that obtains all of the data for this particular analysis.
+Now to present the file :math:`$\mathrm{TwoDimxyQ.m}$`, which is run in the file above and is the main file that obtains all of the data for this particular analysis.

 .. code-block:: matlab